 Memphis Minnie was born on this date in 1897.
-She was an African American blues musician and singer.
+She was a Black blues musician and singer.

 Accompanied by guitarist Kansas Joe McCoy, her second husband (her first was the bluesman Casey Bill Weldon), she recorded later that year under the name Memphis Minnie.
 Her first song, “Bumble Bee,” was one of the most successful of the more than 100 songs she recorded before retiring in the mid-1950s.

 Minnie and Kansas Joe migrated to Chicago in 1930, where they quickly became part of the city's growing blues scene.
 Along with Big Bill Broonzy, whom she reputedly beat in a "blues contest," and Tampa Red, Minnie helped the country blues style ease into an urban setting.

 During the quarter-century or so that she lived in Chicago, Minnie recorded for a number of labels and with a number of players, most notably Sunnyland Slim and Little Walter.
 For some of her sessions, Minnie employed a small combo; for others, a second guitarist accompanied her.
 After her health began to fail in the mid-1950s, Minnie returned to Memphis and retired from performing and recording.

 Many consider Memphis Minnie to be one of the best female blues singers of all time.
 As a guitar player and blues singer, she ranks along with the blues' best female artists, as well as with the best male blues artists as well.
 She was among the first 20 performers elected to the Hall of Fame in the inaugural W. C. Handy awards in 1980 (Garon, 1991).
 Memphis Minnie ranks with Ma Rainey, Bessie Smith, and Big Mama Thornton as one of the blues' most influential and historically significant female artists.
 Her roots were in country blues, an idiom dominated by men.